cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 As we have 4 Timer modules.
 Each timer has to be configured with appropriate values.

-- Configure input clock source using CLKSEL bitfield in the REG_TIM[0-3]_CFG.
+- Configure input clock source using CLKSEL bitfield in the REG_TIMx_CFG CSR (where x = 0 to 3 for Timer0 to Timer3).
-- Configure input trigger mode using the MODE bitfield in the REG_TIM[0-3]_CFG.
+- Configure input trigger mode using the MODE bitfield in the REG_TIMx_CFG CSR (where x = 0 to 3 for Timer0 to Timer3).
-- Configure which input has to be selected using the INSEL bitfield in the REG_TIM[0-3]_CFG.
+- Configure which input has to be selected using the INSEL bitfield in the REG_TIMx_CFG CSR (where x = 0 to 3 for Timer0 to Timer3).
-- Configure prescaler value for scaling down the frequency using the PRESC bitfield in the REG_TIM[0-3]_CFG.
+- Configure prescaler value for scaling down the frequency using the PRESC bitfield in the REG_TIMx_CFG CSR (where x = 0 to 3 for Timer0 to Timer3).
-- Configure sawtooth mode through which the updown down counter operates using the SAWTOOTH bitfield in the REG_TIM[0-3]_CFG.
+- Configure sawtooth mode through which the updown down counter operates using the SAWTOOTH bitfield in the REG_TIMx_CFG CSR (where x = 0 to 3 for Timer0 to Timer3).
-- Configure updown counter start value and end value using COUNT_START and COUNT_END bitfield respectively in the REG_TIM[0-3]_TH.
+- Configure updown counter start value and end value using COUNT_START and COUNT_END bitfield respectively in the REG_TIMx_TH CSR (where x = 0 to 3 for Timer0 to Timer3).
-- Configure comparator 0 operation and comparator 0 threshold using COMP_OP and COMP_THRESHOLD bitfield respectively in the REG_TIM[0-3]_CH0_TH.
+- Configure comparator 0 operation and comparator 0 threshold using COMP_OP and COMP_THRESHOLD bitfield respectively in the REG_TIMx_CH0_TH CSR (where x = 0 to 3 for Timer0 to Timer3).
-- Configure comparator 1 operation and comparator 1 threshold using COMP_OP and COMP_THRESHOLD bitfield respectively in the REG_TIM[0-3]_CH1_TH.
+- Configure comparator 1 operation and comparator 1 threshold using COMP_OP and COMP_THRESHOLD bitfield respectively in the REG_TIMx_CH1_TH CSR (where x = 0 to 3 for Timer0 to Timer3).
-- Configure comparator 2 operation and comparator 2 threshold using COMP_OP and COMP_THRESHOLD bitfield respectively in the REG_TIM[0-3]_CH2_TH.
+- Configure comparator 2 operation and comparator 2 threshold using COMP_OP and COMP_THRESHOLD bitfield respectively in the REG_TIMx_CH2_TH CSR (where x = 0 to 3 for Timer0 to Timer3).
-- Configure comparator 3 operation and comparator 3 threshold using COMP_OP and COMP_THRESHOLD bitfield respectively in the REG_TIM[0-3]_CH3_TH.
+- Configure comparator 3 operation and comparator 3 threshold using COMP_OP and COMP_THRESHOLD bitfield respectively in the REG_TIMx_CH3_TH CSR (where x = 0 to 3 for Timer0 to Timer3).

 Common configurations:
 ^^^^^^^^^^^^^^^^^^^^^^